Treborium/rust-wmctrl/README.md

 wmctrl = "0.1.4"
 ```

-If you want the latest build use this GitHub repository as your uplink:
+If you want the latest build use the GitHub repository as your uplink:
 ```toml
 [dependencies]
 wmctrl = { git = "https://github.com/Treborium/rust-wmctrl" }